written with the reader in mind

 Barbara Burke Hubbard founded Matrix Editions in December 2001.

-She is the author of Ondes et ondelettes, which won the prix d'Alembert from the French Mathematical Society, and which was published in English as The World According to Wavelets (A K Peters, Ltd.).
-She is co-author of Vector Calculus, Linear Algebra, and Differential Forms: A Unified Approach, first published by Prentice Hall.
+She is the author of Ondes et ondelettes, which won the prix d'Alembert from the French Mathematical Society, and which was published in English as The World According to Wavelets.
+She is co-author with her husband of Vector Calculus, Linear Algebra, and Differential Forms: A Unified Approach, first published by Prentice Hall.
 When an instructor at Harvard University told her that Prentice Hall had let the second edition of that book go out of print, she obtained the rights and published the third, fourth, and now fifth edition.

 An unfortunate experience with fruit flies in a Nat Sci 5 lab while she was an undergraduate at Harvard University convinced her to abandon thoughts of a career in biology.
 Anesthetizing drosophila in order to check eye color for an experiment in genetics proved beyond her technical abilities; either she gave too much anesthesia and killed off her subjects or she gave too little and they escaped to join some other students' experiment.
 So despite her enthusiasm for the double helix, she abandoned science for English literature.